dustinmichels/dustinthecity/content/posts/2024/11/bike-exploration/index.md

 Before bringing data over QGIS, I also fuged the timestamps because I just wanted the lines to appear sequentially-- one after another-- not based on the actual time the rides occured.
 If the real timestamps are used there are pauses in the animation when I take days off.

 Finally I wrote some shell scripts that used `imageMagick` to crop and label the images, and `ffmpeg` to turn them into an animation.

+### Potential improvements

+One issue I ran into is the converse of the straight line problem.
+Sometimes I would leave the GPS tracker on while walking around a building, creating a bunch of little squiggles.
+I think this could be addressed by "down sampling" the data, removing points that are too close together.
+This would also make the data smaller and easier to store and process.

+I would also like to trying bring some geographic data in like rivers, lakes, and parks that could be added to the maps, to see if this adds some clarity without ruining the abstract nature of the animation.